Activating Networks, Gathering Knowledge

 2026

-This course reimagines how to gather inspiration and conduct research for creative practices, and positions research as a creative practice itself.
-Using surveys and hand-coded web archives (HTML and CSS), students will gather community-generated submissions to respond to with an open-ended final project.
-The course explores how community archives can counter harmful narratives, combat erasure of identity and culture, engage collective memory, celebrate personal experience, or reveal unanticipated insights about a topic, whether new or old to your practice.
-Open to all disciplines and grade levels.
+This course investigates how web-based archives can be used to gather inspiration and conduct research for creative practices.
+Using surveys and hand-coded websites (HTML and CSS) to gather publicly-sourced submissions, students will respond through an open-ended final project.
+We will critically examine how community archives can counter harmful narratives, combat erasure of / preserve identity and culture, engage collective memory, consider personal experience, or reveal unanticipated insights about a topic, whether new or old to your practice.

 Taught: